 24. Search and Navigate

 Search and Navigate lets you find or bookmark certain keywords within your document, which is especially useful if it’s extensive.
-You can search by word, heading, or image, chapter.
-It shows clips of results so if there’s more than one entry for that result you can make sure the one you’re jumping to is correct.
+You can search by word, heading, image, or chapter.
+It shows clips of results, so if there’s more than one entry for that result, you can make sure the one you’re jumping to is right.

 25. Doc Builder